 Most mothers experience a weird pins-and-needles feeling in their breasts when let down occurs.
 Other mothers say that they experience a painful letdown!

 Most mothers will feel a breastfeeding letdown reflex after two minutes of nursing.
 A let down can occur more than once during a feeding and will usually occur in both breasts at the same time.
 Most mothers will only notice let-downs during the first few weeks after birth.

 It is not uncommon for a mother to have a milk let down when she hears or sees her baby, especially when her baby cries.
 Yes, milk will start to flow, even though her baby is not at the breast.

-Milk let down is a normal process, but sometimes it can cause a few breastfeeding problems when it becomes too forceful or too slow.
+A milk let down reflex is a natural function, but sometimes it can cause a few breastfeeding problems when the flow of milk becomes too forceful or too slow.

-Most Moms feel a weird pins and needles feeling in their breasts when let down occurs and other Moms say that it is quite painful!
-What you need to remember is that your body is still getting accustomed to the needs of baby and things should start improving within a few weeks, then baby should also start drinking more aggressively, which will help normalize milk flow.
+What you need to remember, is that before 6 weeks postpartum, your body is getting accustomed to the needs of your baby and things should start improving; then your baby should also begin to drink more aggressively, which will help to normalize the milk flow.

 What is a forceful let down?

 It is when a mother’s milk is spraying out of the nipple too quickly, often causing her baby to become fussy or to choke at the breast.
 Your baby may struggle to stay on the breast.
 You may leak as well as spray your baby in the face.
 Mothers with forceful let-downs often have an oversupply of milk too.